Empress Gifty releases captivating video for 'Eye Woaa'

 ▶ Click Here for Full AFCON Coverage ◀

-Ghanaian gospel Musician Empress Gifty has finally released much-awaited video for her song "Eye Woaa."
+Ghanaian gospel dynamo, Empress Gifty has finally released much-awaited video for her song “Eye Woaa.”

 The song talks about how God can turn one’s life around in a short space of time.